 I now know that the College does have a major influence at a national level.
 This makes it really important that as many members as possible are directly involved.

 How you can get involved

 Some 1,880 of you already have some type of a role within the College and I hope this will grow.
-Please watch Posts for Members on the website.
+Please watch the posts for members page on the website.

 We are currently advertising a number of interesting positions including Chairs of two Specialty Advisory Committees, General Adult and Child and Adolescent which oversee training in these specialities.

 Involvement with training and trainees is fantastically rewarding, please consider applying.

 You will be aware that the Government has announced that the Mental Health Act, covering England and Wales, will be reviewed in some way.
 This is as a result of the steadily rising number of detentions and the increased likelihood of being detained if you are black.